ggggggg876/NWG-Exposed/README.md

 ### The Telegram

 These are exclusive screenshots from the "Prometheum Open Chat" on Telegram, the main gathering place for NWG enthusiasts.
+It has about 80 members.

 They offer regular training in the "Go-Free Method”